benkozi/ufs-conda-envs/README.md

 # Environment Descriptions

-* `environment-ufs-default.yaml`: Installs the newest version of select packages.
+* `python-ufs-default`: Contains the newest version of select packages.
 Pinning is avoided whenever possible.